-- Stir in the potato and tomatoes and cook for few minutes
+- Stir in the potato and tomatoes and cook for a few minutes.

-- Add the cumin powder, salt and black pepper and mix well
+- Add the cumin powder and black pepper and mix well.

-- Add the water, cover with a lid and cook on medium/low for 10-15 minutes or until all the vegetables are cooked.
-You don't want to dry out the water
+- Pour in the water, bring to boil, cover and cook on low heat for 15 minutes or until all the vegetables are cooked through.

-- Blend the cooked vegetables in a blender until smooth and creamy
+- Blend the cooked vegetables in a food processor or blender until smooth and creamy.

-- Make sure to fry the onion and fennel until softened and lightly brown as this will add a great depth of flavor to the soup
+- Make sure to fry the onion and fennel until softened and lightly brown as this will add a great depth of flavour to the soup

-- You can easily adjust the spiciness of the soup by adding more or less red chili flakes
+- You can easily adjust the spiciness of the soup by adding more or less black pepper

-- Make sure to cover the pot after adding the water to stop it reducing too much
+- Make sure to cover the pot after adding the water to stop the soup from reducing too much

-- Blending the soup will create a creamy consistency, it's easy to control the consistency you prefer by pulsing the blender
+- Blending the soup will create a creamy consistency.
+You can easily control the consistency of your soup by using the pulse function on your blender

-- You can store this soup in the fridge for around 3 days or freeze it suitable containers or ziplock bag
+- You can store this soup in the fridge for around three days or freeze in suitable containers